Boondocking RV bathroom tips: Stay another day (or week) off-grid

 • Collapsible water storage jugs make it easy for you to cart 10 to 20 gallons or more of extra water along without the hassle and expense of installing an extra water tank in the truck, like my friend did.
 Fill up just before heading out to your remote spot.
 When empty, fold up and store until next time.

-• Easy to install oxygenating showerheads are a game-changer.
+• Easy-to-install oxygenating showerheads are a game-changer.
 They provide increased water pressure for a better shower while using FAR less water than traditional showerheads.
 Be sure to choose one with a switch that lets you shut the water off while you soap up.
 Oxygenics is a popular brand.

 • This is probably the most common of all RV bathroom tips, but it’s a classic for a reason: Take navy showers to conserve water.